livereload/livereload-plugins/README.md

 To add your plugin, please fork this repository, commit the plugin into a separate branch and send us a pull request.

+## Updating plugins in this repo

+Use Rake tasks (see `rake -T`).

+To install node-canvas for Stylus, you'll need Cairo installed.
+If you're on OS X, you can use Homebrew, but see [issue 14123](https://github.com/mxcl/homebrew/issues/14123); basically, you want to do something like this before running Rake:

+    export PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig

 ## Installing a plugin

 You need LiveReload 2.0 β7 or later to use plugins.